So, you are going to be a Dad. Congratulation!

 What Is Expected From A Dad In The 3rd Trimester

-You are likely to spend most of this time building flatpack furniture, spending money and being there during all of the midwife appointments.
+You are likely to spend most of this time building flatpack furniture, spending money, and being there during all midwife appointments.

 Learn to give a good massage and make sure you have enough bubbles for a relaxing bath…not you, for your partner!

-You will also notice a swift reduction in the percentage of bed that you can sleep in.
+You will also notice a swift reduction in the percentage of beds that you can sleep in.
 Your partner needs to be comfortable!
-During the later stages of pregnancy, my Wife found that a pregnancy pillow gave her an awesome nights sleep!
+During the later stages of pregnancy, my Wife found that a pregnancy pillow gave her an awesome night’s sleep!
 It also made regular appearances on the sofa.

 The baby will be expanding rapidly, causing all kinds of pains and symptoms, so be there for her as much as you can.